Santanu Das

 Santanu Das is an Indian born academic and author, best known for his work on the literature of the First World War.
 Since 2019, he has been Professor of Modern Literature and Culture at Oxford University and a Senior Fellow at All Souls College, Oxford.

 Education

-Das was educated at Calcutta University and the Cambridge University.
+Das was educated at Calcutta University and the St John's College, Cambridge.
 In 2003 he completed a PhD entitled 'The sense of touch in First World War literature'.